 The Department of Pediatrics at the Icahn School of Medicine at Mount Sinai has a long and distinguished tradition of excellence in clinical, translational, and basic research.
 Our research aims to better understand, treat, and prevent childhood diseases.
 Our department is well-funded––both federally and non-federally.
-We rank among the top 15 highest-funded pediatrics departments within a U.S. medical school, as determined by the Blue Ridge Institute for Medical Research.
+We rank as the 11th highest-funded pediatrics department within a U.S. medical school, as determined by the Blue Ridge Institute for Medical Research.

 Our department’s research interests include: